ColaLife: 2014 - date

 After failing to raise funding for a nationwide scale-up in Zambia, Cola Life and its local partner – Keepers Zambia Foundation – changed strategy and bid for funding under sub-national programmes.

 In February 2015 scale-up work started in the 14 most nutritionally challenged districts in Zambia under Zambia's Scaling Up Nutrition (SUN) programme.
 In 5 of these districts the project works with small retailers.
 Eleven districts are being supplied with a public sector ORS/Zinc co-pack, based on the Kit Yamoyo design.
 This is being given away free through hospitals and clinics.

 In October 2015 scale-up work started in Lusaka Province with ColaLife deploying its Healthcare Innovation Award from GSK and Save the Children, match-funding the UK Government's UK AID Direct Programme.

-In December 2015 Zambia's largest supermarket chain, Shop rite, starting stocking Kit Yamoyo in their 26 stores nationwide.
+In December 2015 Zambia's largest supermarket chain, Shop rite, started stocking Kit Yamoyo in their 26 stores nationwide.
 Shoprite has subsequently expanded to 30 stores.

 In April 2016 ColaLife was accepted into the Ashoka Globalizer programme and in October 2016 presented its plan to spread its social impact beyond Zambia.